appwrite-community/htf24-hackathon-submissions/submissions/joblier.md

 **AI-powered Job Search Platform**

-We created a platform that simplifies the process of Finding jobs with the help of AI
+We created a platform that simplifies the process of Finding jobs with the help of AI.

+The app has two category of users:

+- Recruiters
+- Job Seekers

 ### Features